 Auditions: Sign up at Music room 1220 the first week of classes.
 Open to all full time undergraduate and graduate students.
 Includes big band and combo performances.
 Informational meeting and sight-reading at first class meeting.
 Detailed audition information and times available in the Music Department office (room 1315).
 This ensemble explores classic and contemporary jazz repertoire and techniques and performs extensively on campus and in the Santa Barbara community.

-Helen Callus, Chair of String Program
+Helen Callus, Area Head, String Program

 String faculty: Yuval Yaron, violin; Helen Callus, viola; Jacob Braun, cello

 The Young Artists String Quartet was founded in 1981 at UCSB as a graduate scholarship quartet.
 Since that time, the ensemble - in its different incarnations - has performed at the Banff Festival, University of Taipei, Hong Kong Academy of Performing Arts International Festival of Chamber Music, Soundfest Institute of Quartets in Cape Cod, Snowbird Institute in Utah, Festival-Institute at Round Top, Texas, and the Evian International Competition in France, among others.
 They have also participated in workshops across the country and coached with such notable ensembles as the Juilliard, Muir, Colorado and Mendelssohn String Quartets, Martin Lovett of the Amadeus Quartet and Bernard Zaslow of the Stanford Quartet.
 They most recently participated in the master class with Yo-Yo Ma, presented on campus by UCSB Arts & Lectures in conjunction with the Department of Music.

 Scholarships: All in-state tuition/fees plus $5000 stipend

 Degrees: MM, DMA

 For further information, please contact Prof. Helen Callus, Area Head of the String Program.